 THE FELICITY BRYAN PUBLISHING MENTORSHIP SCHEME

-The scheme is an annual paid three-month mentorship programme aimed at anyone from an underrepresented background who is interested in pursuing a career in the publishing industry.
+The scheme is aimed at anyone from an underrepresented background who is interested in pursuing a career in the publishing industry.
 It is designed to be accessible to anyone, no matter their circumstances, and to give a stimulating and varied introduction to the many aspects of publishing.
 The mentee will be paid the Oxford Living Wage for the duration of the mentorship and there will be a stipend available to cover the cost of accommodation.
 The scheme is generously supported by Felicity’s family, and reflects her own energetic nurturing of talent and potential in young people starting out on their careers.

 - Hachette UK

 - Profile Books

 - Blackwell’s Bookshop